High five from ASTEP: Three validated planets and two eclipsing binaries in a diverse set of long-period candidates: Abstract

 \section{Abstract}

-{We present the analysis of five long-period TESS Objects of Interest (TOIs), each with orbital periods exceeding one month.
-Initially identified by the Transiting Exoplanet Survey Satellite (TESS), we extensively monitored these targets with the Antarctic Search for Transiting Exoplanets (ASTEP), supported by other facilities in the TESS Follow-Up (TFOP) network.}{These targets occupy a relatively underexplored region of the period–radius parameter space, offering valuable primordial probes for planetary formation and migration as warm planets better maintain their evolutionary fingerprints.}{To characterise these systems, we leverage high-resolution speckle imaging to search for nearby stellar companions, and refine stellar parameters using both reconnaissance spectroscopy and spectral energy distribution (SED) fitting.
-We combine TESS photometry with high-precision ground-based observations from ASTEP, and when available, include additional photometry and radial velocity data.
-We apply statistical validation to assess the planetary nature of each candidate and use \allesfitter{} to jointly model the photometric and spectroscopic datasets with Markov Chain Monte Carlo (MCMC) sampling to derive robust posterior distributions.}{With this, we validate the planetary nature of three TOIs, including the two warm Saturns TOI-4507\,b (8.2\,$\mathrm{R_\oplus}$, 104\,d) and TOI-3457\,b (10.0\,$\mathrm{R_\oplus}$, 32.6\,d), as well as the warm sub-Neptune TOI-707\,b (2.4\,$\mathrm{R_\oplus}$, 52.8\,d).
-The remaining two candidates are identified as eclipsing binaries, namely TOI-2404 and TOI-4404.} {These results help populate the sparse regime of warm planets, which serve as key tracers of planetary evolution, and demonstrate ASTEP’s effectiveness as a ground-based follow-up instrument for long-period systems.}
+{We present the analysis of five long-period TESS Objects of Interest (TOIs), all orbiting Sun-like stars, with orbital periods exceeding one month.
+Initially identified by the Transiting Exoplanet Survey Satellite (TESS), we extensively monitored these targets with the Antarctic Search for Transiting Exoplanets (ASTEP), supported by other facilities in the TESS Follow-up Observing Program (TFOP) network.}{These targets occupy a relatively underexplored region of the period-radius parameter space, offering valuable primordial probes for planetary formation and migration as warm planets better maintain their evolutionary fingerprints.}{To characterise these systems, we leveraged high-resolution speckle imaging to search for nearby stellar companions, and refine stellar parameters using both reconnaissance spectroscopy and spectral energy distribution (SED) fitting.
+We combined TESS photometry with high-precision ground-based observations from ASTEP, and when available, included additional photometry and radial velocity data.
+We applied statistical validation to assess the planetary nature of each candidate and used \allesfitter{} to jointly model the photometric and spectroscopic datasets. }{We validate the planetary nature of three TOIs, including the two warm Saturns TOI-4507\,b (8.2\,$\mathrm{R_\oplus}$, 104\,d) and TOI-3457\,b (10.0\,$\mathrm{R_\oplus}$, 32.6\,d), as well as the warm sub-Neptune TOI-707\,b (2.4\,$\mathrm{R_\oplus}$, 52.8\,d).
+The remaining two candidates are most consistent with eclipsing binaries, namely TOI-2404 and TOI-4404.} {These results help populate the sparse regime of warm planets, which serve as key tracers of planetary evolution, and demonstrate ASTEP’s effectiveness as a ground-based follow-up instrument for long-period systems.}

 \keywords{Exoplanets, TESS, ASTEP, TOI-4507, TOI-2404, TOI-707, TOI-4404, TOI-3457.}